emmz3230/three.js-practice/threejs.md

 image

 2.  arrange the accordingly
-    e.g putting your canvas and scene code below won't give any reult you have to put them first above all your code below the imports.
+    e.g putting your canvas and scene code below won't give any result you have to put them first above all your code below the imports.

                         const fontLoader = new FontLoader();
                         fontLoader.load("/fonts/helvetiker_regular.typeface.json",